Skip to main content

 The systemic consequences of this are profound.
 The chronic low-grade inflammation preceding tolerance can contribute to insulin resistance, as inflammatory cytokines can interfere with insulin signaling pathways.
 The subsequent immunoparalysis can increase vulnerability to opportunistic infections.

-This entire process illustrates the deep connection between the and the endocrine and metabolic systems, where a disruption in one domain, such as gut barrier integrity leading to endotoxemia, can cascade into systemic dysfunction affecting hormonal balance, energy regulation, and overall resilience.
+This entire process illustrates the deep connection between the immune system and the endocrine and metabolic systems, where a disruption in one domain, such as gut barrier integrity leading to endotoxemia, can cascade into systemic dysfunction affecting hormonal balance, energy regulation, and overall resilience.

 Molecular Mediator Function in Endotoxin Tolerance Consequence